 Tantalum mining: Supply and demand

 Tantalum is extremely rare, averaging only 2 parts per million in the Earth’s crust.
-The Democratic Republic of Congo (DRC) was the biggest tantalum producer in 2016, putting out 450 MT, and Rwanda, Brazil and China are other key producers.
+Rwanda was the biggest tantalum producer in 2017, putting out 390 MT, and the Democratic Republic of Congo (DRC), Brazil and China are other key producers.

 The DRC is a major producer of many metals aside from tantalum, but for over a decade the extraction of these resources has been linked to conflict, human rights abuses and corruption.
 For that reason, tantalum is known as a conflict mineral; other common conflict minerals are tin, tungsten and gold.

 To stem the production of conflict minerals, some government bodies have put rules in place to ensure that companies disclose where the metals they use come from.
 The EU recently strengthened its conflict minerals rules, while in the US it’s possible that rules put in place by Barack Obama could be eliminated under President Donald Trump.

 Moving forward, Roskill is calling for tantalum supply to rise 22 percent between 2016 and 2020.
 Much of that increase will come from conventional mining, whose share of supply will jump from 32 percent in 2015 to 44 percent in 2020.
 Meanwhile, artisanal mining will account for 48 percent of supply in 2020 compared to 57 percent in 2015.

 The firm sees demand for tantalum rising 4 to 5 percent per year from 2018 to 2027, though growth rates for individual end-use markets will vary.
 For instance, the capacitor space, which is facing challenges such as miniaturization and material substitution, will have below-average demand growth.
 Conversely, the superalloys market will have the highest rate of demand growth because of the positive outlook for the commercial aerospace industry.